mnot/I-D/rfc5988bis/draft.md

 will specify both aspects.

 Finally, links are consumed by *link applications*.
-Generally, an application will define the link relation types it uses, along with the serialisations that they might occur within.
+Generally, an application will define the link relation type(s) it uses, along with the serialisation(s) that they might occur within.
 For example, the application "Web browsing" looks for the "stylesheet" link relation type in the HTML link serialisation, whereas the application "AtomPub" uses the "edit" and "edit-media" link relations.